Odd-frequency pairing in a nonunitary p-wave superconductor with multiple Majorana fermions: Odd-frequency Cooper pairs and multiple Majorana fermions

 We first explain the case where the system has chiral symmetry [the solid lines in \figs{\ref{fig:odd-freq}(a)--\ref{fig:odd-freq}(d)}], similar to the energy spectra shown in \fig{\ref{fig:energy}}.
-In the 1 MF phase, the odd-frequency pair amplitude increases sharply near $L=50$ with an irregular oscillation, and saturates for the large $L$ as shown in \fig{\ref{fig:odd-freq}(a)}.
-Although the 2 MF case is similar to the 1MF one, the pair amplitude is enhanced with a regular oscillation {[\fig{\ref{fig:odd-freq}(b)}]}.
+In the 1 MF phase, the odd-frequency pair amplitude increases sharply near $L=50$ with a random oscillation, and saturates for the large $L$ as shown in \fig{\ref{fig:odd-freq}(a)}.
+Although the 2 MF case is similar to the 1MF one, the pair amplitude is enhanced with a periodic oscillation {[\fig{\ref{fig:odd-freq}(b)}]}.
 In the 3 MF and 4 MF cases, these odd-frequency pair amplitudes have two plateaus, and they are fluctuating before the first plateaus as shown in \figs{\ref{fig:odd-freq}(c) and \ref{fig:odd-freq}(d)}.
-These two plateaus are corresponding to the two energy modes shown in \figs{\ref{fig:energy}(c) and \ref{fig:energy}(d)}, and they tell us the existence of multiple Majorana phases.
+These two plateaus are corresponding to the two energy modes shown in \figs{\ref{fig:energy}(c) and \ref{fig:energy}(d)}, and they tell us the existence of multiple Majorana phases {[We discuss the relationship between the plateau structure and the low energy spectra being related to the Majorana fermions in \headapp{\ref{sect:app_plateaus}}]}.

 Additionally, we have investigated the change in the odd-frequency pair amplitude when the chiral symmetry is broken.
 The $\bigcirc$ and $\bigtriangleup$ plots in \figs{\ref{fig:odd-freq}(a)--\ref{fig:odd-freq}(d)} show how the odd-frequency pair amplitude at the edge of the system changes with increasing the system size for $h_x/t_1=10^{-5}$ and $10^{-2}$, respectively.
 When the order of the perturbations $h_x$ is similar to that of the Matsubara frequency $\omega$, the single plateaus in the 1 MF and 2 MF phases and the double plateaus in the 3 MF and 4 MF phases are still kept {[the $\bigcirc$ plot in \figs{\ref{fig:odd-freq}(a)--\ref{fig:odd-freq}(d)}].
 Even if small magnetic fields that break chiral symmetry are applied, the odd-frequency pair amplitude at a finite frequency tells us the remnants of the multiple Majorana fermions.